enioka-Haute-Couture/enioka_scan/enioka_scan/src/main/java/com/enioka/scanner/bt/README.md

 It is centered on devices which use the SPP (Serial Port Profile) BT profile - the case for most if not all evolved BT scanners (while simple/cheap BT scanners are most often dumb HID/keyboards without SPP).
 Note that most devices that are MFi-certified (Made For iOS) are also SPP compatible.

+It also offers a compatibility layer for BLE (Bluetooth Low Energy, also called Bluetooth Smart or sometimes abusively Bluetooth 4.0) devices which actually encapsulate an older serial protocol inside BLE GATT attributes.
+Again, this is the case for most evolved BT scanners - manufacturers went the easiest route when switching from BT classic to BLE and did not redesign their decades old protocols.

 All the connection details are handled by the SDK, and the connector simply has to deal with the specific protocol needed by a device category, using a set of provided interfaces.
 This protocol is usually described inside the integration documentation or the programming guide of their respective devices.